A skillful poet and singer/songwriter

 song ”Who By Fire” starkly addresses death and dying, but

-ultimately aims at the palette of different courses of life, twists
+ultimately aims at the palette of different courses in life, twists

 of fate and conscious desires and decisions.